tock/tock/doc/Syscalls.md

 ## Startup

-Upon process initialization, a single function call task is added to its callback queue.
+Upon process initialization, a single function call task is added to its upcall queue.
 The function is determined by the ENTRY point in the process TBF header (typically the `_start` symbol) and is passed the following arguments in registers `r0` - `r3`: